mesosphere/dcos-docs-site/pages/1.13/networking/index.md

 # <a name="cluster-id"></a>Specifying a cluster identity for network connections
 The DC/OS networking component (`dcos-net`) supports setting a **cluster identity** option on a node for DC/OS cluster.
 By enabling this feature, you can prevent nodes from communicating across clusters when a node is moved from one cluster to another.
 This feature ensures that the nodes from a cluster has a unique identifier and prevents unauthorized "cross-talk" between clusters.

-To use thw cluster identity feature:
+To use the cluster identity feature:
 1. Edit the `config.yaml` file for each node in the cluster to add the `dcos_net_cluster_identity` configuration parameter.

 1. Set the parameter value to `true` to enable the use of a cluster identity.